revaturelabs/interviewquestions/Python/Python- Module/PIP & Pylint.md

 <details><summary><b>Show Answer </b></summary>
   <blockquote>

- - `list` command used to list all the packages installed on your system.
+ - `list` command is used to list all the packages installed on your system.

  - **Example**